BenLirio/custom-express-template/README.md

 ## Installation

 1. [Download](../../archive/master.zip) this template.
-1. Move the .zip file to your `sei/projects/` directory and Unzip it (creating a folder) -- **NOTE:** if the folder was already unzipped, use the `mv` command line to move it to the `sei/projects/` directory.
+1. Move the .zip file to your project directory and Unzip it (creating a folder) -- **NOTE:** if the folder was already unzipped, use the `mv` command line to move it to the project directory.
 1. Rename the directory from custom-express-template -> your-app-name.
 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Move into the new project and `git init`.